BluDay/virtualjoystick/README.md

 all advanced visual effects, make sure to correctly tamper with all constant boolean variables.

-This is written in C# (7.x) and requires no other dependencies except for the built-in ones that is included in UWP.
+VirtualJoystick is written in C# (7.x) and requires no other dependencies except for the built-in ones that is included in UWP.

+VirtualJoystick works perfectly on a Surface Pro (2017).

 ### Installation
 VirtualJoystick is extremely easy to install.